JerBouma/jerbouma.github.io/_pages/financetoolkit/financetoolkit.md

 ---
 permalink: projects/financetoolkit
 title: Finance Toolkit
-excerpt: This is an open-source toolkit in which 100+ financial ratios, indicators and performance measurements are written down in the most simplistic way allowing for complete transparency of the calculation method.
+excerpt: This is a free open-source toolkit written in Python in which 150+ financial ratios, indicators and performance measurements are written down in the most simplistic way allowing for complete transparency of the calculation method.
 This allows you to not have to rely on metrics from other providers and, given a financial statement, allow for efficient manual calculations.
 This leads to one uniform method of calculation being applied that is available and understood by everyone.
-description: This is an open-source toolkit in which 100+ financial ratios, indicators and performance measurements are written down in the most simplistic way allowing for complete transparency of the calculation method.
+description: This is a free open-source toolkit written in Python in which 150+ financial ratios, indicators and performance measurements are written down in the most simplistic way allowing for complete transparency of the calculation method.
 This allows you to not have to rely on metrics from other providers and, given a financial statement, allow for efficient manual calculations.
 This leads to one uniform method of calculation being applied that is available and understood by everyone.
 classes: wide-sidebar
 author_profile: false
 redirect_from: